 In this course students develop an understanding of pertinent decisions to be made after obtaining financing to open a small business.
 Students acquire in-depth understanding of business regulations, risks, management, and marketing.
 Students develop a small-business management handbook.
+English language arts and social studies are reinforced.
 Prerequisite: Entrepreneurship I